Toflamus/Toflamus.github.io/_posts/2024-04-29-Battery-Managment-Systems.md

 #### Voltage

 Intergrated circuit are ofter used, such as LTC6803
+Basic structure: *Master-slave system*

+When many cells are connected in series *high voltage isolation* is required but challenging.

 #### Temperature

 Battery-pack sensinig: **Temperature**: A model is needed to monitor the temperature inside the battery from external temperature.

 *Thermocouple*: A thermocouple uses 2 different metals to contact and a tiny voltage generate from from the contact.
 The voltage can be amplified and measured.
 However, the measurement requires the a relative sample metal at a known temperature.
 In other words, it needs a reference state.
 This method is good for lab but not for production BMS designs.

 *Themistor*: Resistor-temperature relationship.

+*Resistance thermometers(resistance temperature detectorsRTD)*: Using resistance/temperature relationship of metals, generally pure materials(Cu, Ni, Pt), to detect temperature.
+Accurate, fragile.
+Mostly used in lab.

 A circuit is used to monitor the resistances of thermistor.
 Then you can look up to the table for the thermistor-temperature relationship.